 When using the immersion blender attachment, it’s good practice to remove the pot from the direct heat source first.
 That way, the food doesn’t continue to heat the immersion blender or whisk attachments, which in turn helps them to last longer.

 Give the food or drinks that you’re blending plenty of room to rise along the sides of the pot, cup, or food chopper.
-I generally recommend using crushed ice for smoothies, so as to be kind to the blades.
+I generally recommend starting with crushed ice for smoothies, to be kind to the blades.
 However, the KHB2351’s third speed setting doesn’t seem to have the slightest problem pulverizing whole ice cubes, so when it comes to ice, you do you.

 Compare and Contrast: KitchenAid KHB2351 vs. Cuisinart CSB-179

-It also has dishwasher safe immersion, whisk, and chopper attachments, although the downside is there’s no pan guard attachment for the immersion shaft.
+It also has dishwasher safe immersion, whisk, and chopper attachments, although the downside is that there’s no pan guard attachment for the immersion shaft.
 And since it has an extra safety button that’s required to be pushed at startup along with the power button, it doesn’t work well for those with small or arthritic hands.
-But the Cuisinart does offer a 3-year warranty compared to the 1-year offered by KitchenAid.
+But the Cuisinart does offer a 3-year warranty, compared to the 1 year offered by KitchenAid.

 The Next Best Thing

-If you’re loyal to the KitchenAid brand (and why not?) and need something a little more than the KHB2351 has to offer, there are a few more options.
-Check out Foodal’s comparison of KitchenAid’s top-of-the-line hand blenders, the KHB2561 and the KHB2571.
-These 5-speed hand blenders are the best of the best and are compatible with all the same attachments the KHB2351.
+If you’re loyal to the KitchenAid brand (and wouldn’t you be?) and need something a little more than the KHB2351 has to offer, there are a few other options.
+Check out Foodal’s reviews of KitchenAid’s top-of-the-line hand blenders, the KHB2561 and the KHB2571 (coming soon!).
+These 5-speed hand blenders are the best of the best, and are compatible with all of the same attachments the KHB2351.

-Alternatively, if all these options are way more than what you were looking for, take a look at the entry model immersion blender, the KitchenAid KHB1231 2-Speed Hand Blender.
-This small kitchen appliance only features the immersion wand and blending cup.
+Alternatively, if these options offer way more than what you were looking for, take a look at the entry model immersion blender, the KitchenAid KHB1231 2-Speed Hand Blender.
+This small kitchen appliance only features the immersion wand and blending cup, with no extra accessories.